 \section{Abstract}

-This paper introduces PMIndiaSum, a new multilingual and massively parallel headline summarization corpus focused on languages in India.
-Our corpus covers four language families, 14 languages, and the largest to date, 196 language pairs.
-It provides a testing ground for all cross-lingual pairs.
-We detail our workflow to construct the corpus, including data acquisition, processing, and quality assurance.
+This paper introduces PMIndiaSum, a multilingual and massively parallel summarization corpus focused on languages in India.
+Our corpus provides a training and testing ground for four language families, 14 languages, and the largest to date with 196 language pairs.
+We detail our construction workflow including data acquisition, processing, and quality assurance.
 Furthermore, we publish benchmarks for monolingual, cross-lingual, and multilingual summarization by fine-tuning, prompting, as well as translate-and-summarize.
-Experimental results confirm the crucial role of our data in aiding the summarization of Indian texts.
-Our dataset is publicly available and can be freely modified and re-distributed.\unnumberedfootnote{ \textsuperscript{*}Equal contribution.
-We release our corpus under the CC-BY-4.0 license: \href{https://github.com/ashokurlana/PMIndiaSum}{https://github.com/ashokurlana/PMIndiaSum}}
+Experimental results confirm the crucial role of our data in aiding summarization between Indian languages.
+Our dataset is publicly available and can be freely modified and re-distributed.\footnote{The corpus is released under the \href{https://creativecommons.org/licenses/by/4.0/}{CC BY 4.0 license} at \href{https://huggingface.co/datasets/PMIndiaData/PMIndiaSum}{https://huggingface.co/datasets/PMIndiaData/PMIndiaSum} }